52 Paleo Game Day Food Ideas to Feed a Crowd

 Image via Paleo Running Momma

 This recipe is oh-so-easy to make, especially with leftover chicken.
 Tender chunks of meat swim in a creamy sauce made with mayo, coconut cream (no coconut flavor here) and hot sauce.
 Make it more Bulletproof and use pasture-raised chicken (roasted in grass-fed ghee instead of olive oil), avocado oil mayo and a hot sauce made with apple cider vinegar.
 Skip the garlic and onions, or avoid eating them too often.

-This super-fresh dip uses spinach and avocado, plus simple seasonings like salt and cayenne pepper — simply blend and serve.
+This super-fresh dip uses spinach and avocado, and it couldn’t be easier — simply blend and serve.
 To make this game day food more Bulletproof, lightly steam your spinach first, and avoid eating garlic and onions too often.

 Image via Healthful Pursuit